NORTH TAHOE FIRE PROTECTION DISTRICTDefensible Space & Chipping Information

 Here's how the program works:

-This year, 2014, North Tahoe Fire is pleased to provide Chipping Service to our residential customers.
-The program will be subject to some changes.
+This year, 2015, North Tahoe Fire is pleased to provide Chipping Service to our residential customers.

 The crew will not be hauling chips away.
 You can have the chips left in a pile or broadcast back onto your property.
 The size of your debris pile must not be larger than 6' high by 6' deep by 20' wide.